-- (1) The following information must be included in the periodic statement for a superannuation product under the heading "Additional Explanation of Fees and Costs", if it has not been included in another part of the periodic statement: - (a) details of any activity fees, advice fees and insurance fees that were incurred by the member during the period; - (b) for a superannuation product that is subject to tax-whether the benefit of any tax deduction has been passed on to the investor in the form of a reduced fee or cost; and - (c) for any reporting period ending on or before 29 June 2019: - (i) the approximate total amount of borrowing costs that affected the investment of the member during the period or that amount combined with the amount required to be disclosed in accordance with subclause 302(1); or - (ii) details, including the relevant website address, about how to obtain information about borrowing costs for each MySuper product and investment option on the fund's website: and - (d) for any reporting period ending after 29 June 2019, the approximate total amount of borrowing costs that affected the investment of the member during the period or that amount combined with the amount required to be disclosed in accordance with subclause 302(1).
+- (1) The following information must be included in the periodic statement for a superannuation product under the heading "Additional Explanation of Fees and Costs", if it has not been included in another part of the periodic statement: - (a) details of any activity fees, advice fees and insurance fees that were incurred by the member during the period; - (b) for a superannuation product that is subject to tax-whether the benefit of any tax deduction has been passed on to the investor in the form of a reduced fee or cost; and - (c) a statement that if the account balance for a MySuper product or a choice product offered by the superannuation entity is less than \$6,000 at the end of the entity's income year: - (i) the total combined amount of administration fees, investment fees and indirect costs charged in relation to the MySuper product or a choice product is capped at 3% of the account balance; and

+- (ii) any amount charged in excess of that cap must be refunded. - (d) for any reporting period ending on or before 29 June 2020: - (i) the approximate total amount of borrowing costs that affected the investment of the member during the period or that amount combined with the amount required to be disclosed in accordance with subclause 302(1); or - (ii) details, including the relevant website address, about how to obtain information about borrowing costs for each MySuper product and investment option on the fund's website; and - (e) for any reporting period ending after 29 June 2020, the approximate total amount of borrowing costs that affected the investment of the member during the period or that amount combined with the amount required to be disclosed in accordance with subclause 302(1).